niko-la-petrovic/TerrariaAutoFisher/README.md

 # How to use as is

 ### Download the binaries
-Look to the Release section of this repository.
+Look to the Releases section of this repository.

 ### Building